-The Ranthambore National Park is one of the largest and the most well known National Park in the Northern India.
-The Ranthambore National Park is located in the Sawai Madhopur district which is in southeastern Rajasthan.
-It is located approximately 180 km from Jaipur.
-It is considered the famous and the former hunting grounds of Maharajas of the region of Jaipur.
-The Ranthambore National Park is one of the major wildlife attraction spots which has attracted many wildlife photographers as well as visitors who are attracted towards nature and wildlife.
+The Ranthambore National Park is one of the largest and the most well-known National Park in Northern India.
+At about a hundred and eighty km from Jaipur, this National Park is located in the Sawai Madhopur district.
+Known to be the former hunting grounds of Maharajas of the region of Jaipur, Ranthambore National Park is a major wildlife attraction spot for photographers and wildlife enthusiasts.

 Why to Visit

-Apart from the nature display, the important wildlife in this region covers a lot of animals such as leopards, caracal, leopard cat, fishing cat, jungle cat, sloth bear, striped hyena, jackal, desert fox, palm civet, common mongoose, crocodiles, gazelle, blue bull, sambar deer, spotted deer and pythons.
-Ranthambore National Park is also famous for its wide variety of birds such as the cormorant, painted spurfowl, sarus crane, bronzed winged Jacana, sandpiper, kingfisher, nightjar, painted sandgrouse, great horned owl and some of the winter migratory birds.
+Apart from the nature display, Ranthambore offers so much diversity in its fauna as well.
+The important wildlife in this region covers a lot of animals such as leopards, caracal, leopard cat, fishing cat, jungle cat, sloth bear, striped hyena, jackal, desert fox, palm civet, common mongoose, crocodiles, gazelle, blue bull, sambar deer, spotted deer and pythons.
+It is also famous for its wide variety of birds such as the cormorant, painted spurfowl, sarus crane, bronzed winged Jacana, sandpiper, kingfisher, nightjar, painted sandgrouse, great horned owl and some of the winter migratory birds.

 Tips for Visitors